A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 … and airlines duck out when it happens.
 Airlines don’t refund tickets when flights are cancelled due to things such as natural disasters, strikes or terrorism attacks.
 Thankfully a good travel insurance helps sort things out.

-GOOD TO KNOW: You can claim compensation for flight delay or cancellation.
-Various companies help travelers get their money back in case of a cancellation, and even in case of a delay, and it’s much much easier to go through them than dealing directly with the airline, having to spend hours on the phone or emailing back and forth to just obtain what is – quite simply – within your rights as a traveler.
+You can claim compensation for flight delay or cancellation.
+Various companies help travelers get their money back in case of a cancellation, and even in case of a long delay, and it’s much much easier to go through them than dealing directly with the airline, having to spend hours on the phone or emailing back and forth to just obtain what is – quite simply – within your rights as a traveler.

 Just because it hasn’t happened yet, it doesn’t mean it won’t